Shavuot is a day to celebrate…

 Pentecost is named after the Greek word pentekoste, meaning fiftieth.
 It was the ancient Greek term referring to Shavuot (the “Feast of Weeks” celebrated 50 days after Passover).

-Pentecost is the festival at which Christians celebrate the gift of the Holy Spirit, and it is celebrated on the 7th Sunday, 50 days after Resurrection Sunday.
+Pentecost is the festival when Christians celebrate the gift of the Holy Spirit, and it is celebrated on the 7th Sunday, 50 days after Resurrection Sunday.

 What is Shavuot? | A Day to Receive Empowerment

-The Jewish people consider Shavuot, the day God gave them the Torah, an extraordinary spiritual event—one that touched the individual soul.
+The Jewish people consider Shavuot, the day God gave them the Torah, an extraordinary spiritual event that touched the individual soul.
 They compared it to a wedding between the Lord and His people.

 Shavuot also means ‘oaths.’
-It is a day to recognize your covenant relationship—a day to remember the eternal devotion and loyalty between you and the Lord.
+It is a day to recognize your covenant relationship and remember the eternal devotion and loyalty between you and the Lord.

 Just as in a wedding, when the bridegroom and bride are joined together, they come to understand that what belongs to one belongs to the other.
 Because we are the Bride of Christ, we receive His identity, power, authority, and favor.

-Shavuot is a day to receive empowerment so that you can step into your next season’s Kingdom call.
+Shavuot is a day to receive empowerment to step into your next season’s Kingdom call.

 - “If you love Me, keep My commandments.
 And I will pray the Father, and He will give you another Helper, that He may abide with you forever—the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.
 I will not leave you orphans; I will come to you.”—John 14:15-18